Terms of reference of the Legal Aid Ontario Advisory Committees

 LAO staff may be invited to meetings to provide support to the committees but may not be appointed as committee members.

-The LAO Chair, in consultation with the Board, has the authority to appoint members of each advisory committee upon consulting with the CEO.
+The LAO Chair, in consultation with the Board, has the sole authority to appoint members of each advisory committee upon consulting with the CEO.
+LAO may, but is not required, to solicit applications for committee membership from the public in order to ensure diverse membership in the committees as contemplated by these Terms of Reference.

 Committee members are not limited to participating in a representative capacity.
 They are appointed as individuals and not as representatives of any particular agency or group.
 They should draw on their own experiences and expertise when offering advice.